Skip to content ↓

 The classrooms

-Our SRP caters for children with moderate learning difficulties and other associated needs from across the boroughs of Richmond and Kingston.
+Our specialist resource provision (SRP) caters for children with moderate learning difficulties and other associated needs from across the boroughs of Richmond and Kingston.
 This specialist resource provision takes up to eighteen children with an Educational Health and Care Plan (EHCP), between the ages of four and eleven referred to us by the Special Educational Needs Panel of the local education authority.

-The SRP has two classroom bases, Walker classroom (KS1) based downstairs and Newton Classroom (KS2) based upstairs.
-Walker classroom also has a separate small calm/group room and outside area and access to its own toilet facility.
-Walker class tends to follow an early years based curriculum and provides the children with a period of intensive teaching targeted at their individual needs.
-Newton classroom also has access to its own calm room space and the children have access to broad and balanced curriculum as well as learning that focuses on individual targets and outcomes.
-All the children have an EHCP with speech and language and occupational therapy targets as appropriate.
+The SRP has two classroom bases, Walker classroom (KS1) and Newton Classroom (KS2).
+Walker class follows an early years based curriculum and provides the children with teaching targeted at their individual needs.
+Newton class offers access to a more structured, subject based curriculum.
+All of the children in the SRP have access to an occupational therapy space and sensory/calm room.
+All the children have an EHCP often with speech and language and occupational therapy targets as appropriate.
 Teaching is individual and in small groups, and sometimes whole class and the children are encouraged to learn to work independently where possible.

 Staff

 The SRP lead is the SENCo, Amanda Blunden.
-The SRP has a teacher who teaches in both classrooms (4 days a week, (with the SENCo teaching 1 day a week).
-Each classroom has a teaching assistant based there full-time.
+The SENCO and Deputy Head, Emma Claridge share the responsibility of planning for and teaching in the SRP classes and are supported by higher level teaching assistants that are based in each classroom full-time and also take on teaching responsibilities.
+Other teaching assistants also support within the SRP.
 We also have access to a speech and language therapist and occupational therapist provided by the health authority or local authority, who work with the SRP staff on provision, strategies, and interventions which are tailored to the needs of individual children.
-The staff also liaise with other support services such as the Educational Psychology Service.
-The school nurse also visits the SRP and liaises closely with staff as required.
+The staff also liaise with other support services, such as the Educational Psychology Service.
+The school nurse may visit the SRP and liaise closely with staff as required.

 Curriculum